You’ll be blown away with this ultimate list of the best things to do in Hue, Vietnam, from the Imperial Citadel to the Dong Ba Market and more!

 Occupying a striking position on a hill on the bank of the Perfume River, the 21-metre tall tower was built in 1844.

-The pagoda has eight-sides and seven storeys.
+The pagoda has eight sides and seven stories.
 The pagoda gets very busy and it’s difficult to tell if the tourists or the cicadas are noisier!